denoland/fresh/docs/canary/getting-started/create-a-project.md

 ```

 This will scaffold out the new project, then switch ito the newly created
 directory.

+## Project Structure

-The folder structure of the newly created Fresh project will look
+The folder structure of the newly created Fresh project will look roughly like
-roughly like this:
+this:

 ```sh
 fresh-project/